adambard/learnxinyminutes-docs/javascript.html.markdown

 [JavaScript: The Definitive Guide][6] is a classic guide and reference book.

-[Eloquent Javascript][8] by Marijn Haverbeke is an excellent JS book/ebook with attached terminal
+[Eloquent JavaScript][8] by Marijn Haverbeke is an excellent JS book/ebook with attached terminal

-[Javascript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.
+[JavaScript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

 [javascript.info][11] is a modern javascript tutorial covering the basics (core language and working with a browser)